Cristianguerrer/Cristianguerrer/README.md

 ## Skills

 * Using Kubernetes.
-* AWS, Docker, windows, linux all the cloud stuff.
+* AWS Certified Cloud Practitioner, Azure, GCP, Docker, windows, linux all the cloud stuff.
 * Critical thinking, decision-making and problem solving skills

 ## Contact

-Find all of my socials and resume in my [website](https://cristiandavid.online)
+Find all of my socials and resume in my [website](https://cristianestupinan.online)